jpass23/Waitlist/README.md

 If the [waitlist page](https://waitlist-1-c5006775.deta.app/waitlist/3014707) is accessed via a mobile device, clicking the phone number of the next person in line will automatically redirect to the messaging app and populate a text with the desired information to contact the client.

 Pages 1 and 2 are customer facing which is why there is CSS.
-I didnt take time to add CSS to the waitlist page since it would not be customer facing.
+The waitlist page not being customer facing allows for no CSS and a goofy title.

 ## Screenshots:
 <div align=left>